edinburgh-napier/SET09102/notes/unit8_metrics/internal.md

 * CC = Cyclomatic Complexity, a metric for the number of linearly independent paths through the code.
 * LOC = Lines of Code, the count of lines in the codebase, which reflects code size and readability.

-The MI score is typically normalized to a range of 0 to 100, where higher values (around 85–100) indicate better maintainability and lower values (below 50) suggest that the code is harder to maintain and may benefit from refactoring.
+The MI score is typically normalised to a range of 0 to 100, where higher values (around 85–100) indicate better maintainability and lower values (below 50) suggest that the code is harder to maintain and may benefit from refactoring.
 In some tools, the formula also includes a factor for code comments, which can slightly improve the MI if the code is well-documented.

 ## Test Coverage

-Another quantitative metric, test coverage measures the percentage of code covered by automated tests.
+Also a quantitative metric, test coverage measures the percentage of code covered by automated tests.
 High test coverage means that a larger portion of code is verified to work as intended, reducing the likelihood of bugs.
 Tools like [JaCoCo](https://github.com/jacoco/jacoco?tab=readme-ov-file) (Java), [Istanbul](https://istanbul.js.org/) (JavaScript), and